 The result is the introduction of an all-new, South African born-and-bred AUV (Aerial Utility Vehicle) which has been dubbed the ‘uTe.’
 This gyroplane incorporates a whole host of engineering solutions (. . . ‘n boer maak ‘n plan!) intended to mitigate these specifically-identified limitations and flaws.

-Rivaero will expand the services offered to include all the mandatory gyroplane maintenance activities as well as servicing and maintenance training for owners and maintenance-organisation servicing personnel.
+Rivaero will expand the services offered to include all the mandatory gyroplane maintenance activities as well as servicing and maintenance training for owners, ‘authorised persons’ (AP’s) as well as maintenance-organisation servicing personnel.

 Our intention is to make a number of the innovative engineering solutions alluded to available as after-market conversion or retro-fit items, on as many of the existing gyroplane marques as the OEM will allow – according to demand and where this is sensible and feasible.